izzuddinafif/perovskite-cation-analyzer/README.md

 ## Repository Contents

-*   **`Structure_Generator.py`**: Generates unique perovskite crystal structure configurations by considering symmetry operations to eliminate redundant structures.
-Outputs CIF files.
+*   **`Structure_Generator.py`**:  Generates unique perovskite crystal structure configurations using Burnside's lemma to count symmetrically distinct arrangements, followed by canonical form enumeration to generate representative structures.
+Applies group theory with octahedral symmetry operations to eliminate redundant configurations and outputs CIF files for each unique structure.
 *   **`Bond_Angle_Calculation.py`**: Reads VASP output files (e.g., POSCAR, CONTCAR) to calculate and report specified bond angles (e.g., Pb-I-Pb).
 *   **`Calibration_Code.py`**: Processes UV-Vis spectroscopy data from various CSV/TXT formats.
 It performs calibration by fitting a linear regression model, calculates molar absorptivity, and can predict concentrations of unknown samples.
 *   **`Code_Tolerance_Factor.py`**: Computes the Goldschmidt tolerance factor for perovskite structures using `pymatgen` from CIF files.
 Outputs results to a CSV file and generates a plot.